 - Participate in media team prayer gatherings.
 Prayer is powerful.
 It changes atmospheres!
 Praying together as a team strengthens the unity of it and affects the way we execute our technical tasks.
 We don’t force you to pray but encourage you too!
 God’s glory and miracles are revealed through the power of prayer.

-- Abide by the spiritual authority of the leadership and I understand that I must perform my role on the media ministry under the covering, guidance and direction of the leadership of the church.
+- Abide by the spiritual authority of the leadership and I understand that I must perform my role in the media ministry under the covering, guidance, and direction of the leadership of the church.

 In the area of technical excellence, we expect you to commit to:

-- Attending scheduled practices, church services, conferences and events on time and ready and willing to serve.
+- Attending scheduled practices, church services, conferences, and events on time and ready and willing to serve.
 Be faithful to your commitments.
-Be there when you commit to be there.
+Be there when you commit to being there.
 Be there early.
 Arrive early enough to get to your position.
 I understand that being late is the same as not showing up at all.

 - Help set-up and clean-up equipment and media ministry operational areas.
 (FOH Tech booth, Broadcast operations room, etc)